PortPy-Project/PortPy/README.md

 # The limitations of current version of PortPy <a name="limitations"></a>
 Current version of PortPy has the following limitations which would be addressed in the future updates:

-1. You can only work with the benchmark dataset provided in PortPy and cannot use your own dataset
+1. You can only work with the benchmark dataset provided in this PortPy repo and cannot use your own dataset for now.
-2. PortPy.Photon and PortPy.AI are the only modules avaiable.
-You cannot do proton research now
+2. PortPy.Photon and PortPy.AI are the only modules available.
+You cannot do proton research with the current version.
 3. You can only import the optimal fluence of PortPy-IMRT plans into Eclipse.
-Support for importing control points, VMAT plans, and other commercial systems would be added in the future
+Support for importing control points, VMAT plans, and other commercial systems will be added in the future updates.

 # Data <a name="Data"></a>